My experience with PPA and PPD (and what I’m doing differently to prepare for baby #2)

 After talking thoroughly with my therapists about this and doing a lot of self-reflection, here is what I have come up with as the factors that contributed to my PPA/PPD:

 1. Lack of consolidated sleep - Since I was determined to exclusively nurse (based on what I thought was “best”), we did not introduce a bottle until week 5 or 6.
-Even after that, we mainly gave Jack a bottle about once/day, and not overnight.
+Even after that, we mainly gave Big J a bottle about once/day, and not overnight.
 This means that I was awake and managing every single night feed for weeks on end.
-Though Jack was a “good” sleeper (thanks to routines!) from the start, he still fed quite frequently in those early weeks and months.
+Though J was a “good” sleeper (thanks to routines!) from the start, he still fed quite frequently in those early weeks and months.
 If you’ve ever cared for a baby overnight (and most of you probably have!), you know that the entire feeding/soothing back-to-sleep process takes at least 45 mins-1 hour, if not more.
 I was doing all of this at each feeding, causing me to not sleep more than 2-3 hours max in a row, often less, by the time I fell back asleep.
 For me, this crushed me.
 I have recently learned from my research that the brain does not get a full rest/flush without that 4-5 consolidated hours.
 Even though I was sleeping in TOTAL a decent amount of hours, and was able to nap some days thanks to help from Jake and my mom, the constant broken-up chunks caused my brain to suffer.

 What we’re planning to do differently for baby #2: